Vinai/groupscatalog2/README.markdown

 to from this modules page on [Magento Connect][mc].
 Older versions of Magento are no longer supported (the old module might work, though, but I don't test at all).

-[mc] http://www.magentocommerce.com/magento-connect/vinai/extension/635/netzarbeiter_groupscatalog "The GroupsCatalog Extension on Magento Connect"
+[mc]: http://www.magentocommerce.com/magento-connect/vinai/extension/635/netzarbeiter_groupscatalog "The GroupsCatalog Extension on Magento Connect"

 This rewrite not only cleans up the code base, it also adds several new features and improvements: